telerik/ui-for-aspnet-mvc-examples/grid/external-editing-container/README.md

-#  External editor for batch editable grid #
+#  External editor for batch editable grid
+This approach can be used in sceanrios where the users want to select an item from the Grid and in separate element edit the properties of the selected model.